A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

-In these algorithms, we try $\lceil log_{1+\epsilon }\frac{T}{\epsilon} \rceil$ values of $y_0$, ranging from $\epsilon$ to $T$.
-For each specified $y_0$, we apply a standard algorithm for maximizing a monotone submodular function $g$ under either a cardinality constraint or budget constraint to find an approximate inventory $\vecc^i$.
-Finally, we return the inventory vector with the highest $g$ value.
+For both Algorithm \ref{alg:tau} and \ref{alg:tau-bud}, we consider a geometric sequence of $y_0$ values from $\epsilon$ to $K$, with $\lceil \log_{1+\epsilon }\frac{K}{\epsilon} \rceil$ different values.
+For each $y_0$, we use standard DR-submodular maximization techniques to find an approximate inventory vector $\vecc^i$ as described above \citep{soma2018maximizing}.
+The final solution is the inventory vector that yields the highest objective value.
 Next, we establish the approximation guarantee.